GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/onboarding/index.md

 ---

 A well-designed extension onboarding can reduce the number of users abandoning your extension because "It doesn't do anything".
 In this article we provide guidance for designing an onboarding experience that will increase user retention.
 It also describes how you can onboard existing users to new features and collect useful feedback when users remove the extension.

 ## Set expectations before installation {: #before-install }

-Help users know if your extension is a right fit for them, before they even install the extension.
-A great way to communicate this is through an detailed description, accurate screenshots, a short demo video and other listing metadata.
-For more tips on this, see [Creating a great listing][cws-great-listing].
+Help users know if your extension is a right fit for them even before installing your extension.
+A great way to communicate this is by including a detailed description, accurate screenshots, and a short demo video.
+For more tips on optimizing your store listing, see [Creating a great listing][cws-great-listing].

 ## Minimize initial permissions {: #minimal-perms }